MicrosoftDocs/xamarin-docs/contributing-guidelines/voice-tone.md

 ### Use Active Voice

-Write your articles in active voice.
+Write your articles in the active voice.
 Active voice means that the subject of the sentence performs the action (verb) of that sentence.
 It contrasts with passive voice, where the sentence is arranged such that the subject of the sentence is acted upon.
 Contrast these two examples: